A small and vigorous black hole in the early Universe: Methods

 \subsubsection{HeII and CIV}

 HeII is detected in the prism and, more marginally, in the grating (Fig.\ref{fig:spectra_appendix}).

-As already discussed, CIV is clearly detected in the grating, but with a P-Cygni profile, hence its flux is an lower limit because of self-absorption.
+As already discussed, CIV is clearly detected in the grating, but with a P-Cygni profile, hence its flux is a lower limit because of self-absorption.

 The interpretation of these limits using photoionization models is very much model-dependent.
 We illustrate this in Fig.~\ref{fig:civ_heii}a-b.
-Specifically, Fig.~\ref{fig:civ_heii}a, as in \cite{bunker_jades_2023}, shows the location of GNz11 on the CIII]/CIV versus HeII/CIII] diagram and where the red-squared and blue-triangle symbols show the location of models from \cite{Feltre16} and \cite{Gutkin16} for the the NLR of AGNs and for star forming galaxies, respectively, and in a range of about $\pm$0.3 (see legend) dex of the metallicity inferred by \cite{bunker_jades_2023} for GNz11.
-Clearly, GNz11 can be consistent with both AGN and star forming models.
+Specifically, Fig.~\ref{fig:civ_heii}a, as in \cite{bunker_jades_2023}, shows the location of GN-z11 on the CIII]/CIV versus HeII/CIII] diagram and where the red-squared and blue-starred symbols show the location of models from \cite{Feltre16} and \cite{Gutkin16} for the the NLR of AGNs and for star forming galaxies, respectively, and in a range of about $\pm$0.3 (see legend) dex of the metallicity inferred by \cite{bunker_jades_2023} for GN-z11.
+Clearly, GN-z11 can be consistent with both AGN and star forming models.

 Fig.\ref{fig:civ_heii}b shows the same diagram where we instead plot the models from \cite{Nakajima22}, in the same (low) metallicity range for both AGN and SF galaxies.
-Clearly, in this case GNz11 is much more consistent with the AGN models and inconsistent with the models for star forming galaxies.
+Clearly, in this case GN-z11 is much more consistent with the AGN models and inconsistent with the models for star forming galaxies.

-Yet, if the permitted and semi-forbidden lines of GNz11 are coming from the BLR, as argued in this paper, then neither of the models above actually apply, as they are developed for the low density environments of the NLR and HII regions.
+Yet, if the permitted and semi-forbidden lines of GN-z11 are coming from the BLR, as argued in this paper, then neither of the models above actually apply, as they are developed for the low density environments of the NLR and HII regions.
 It is therefore more instructive to compare with the line ratios {\it observed} in the BLR of type 1 AGN.
-These are taken from the compilation of \cite{kuraszkiewicz+2004} and shown with purple-starred symbols in Fig.~\ref{fig:civ_heii}c.
-Clearly, the line ratios observed in GNz11 are fully consistent with the broad lines of type 1 AGN.
-For completeness, in the same panel we also plot the ratios observed for the NLR of type 2 AGN, compiled by \cite{nagao+2006b} (mostly overlapping with the ratios observed for the broad lines).
+These are taken from the compilation of \cite{kuraszkiewicz+2004} and shown with purple-circles in Fig.~\ref{fig:civ_heii}c.
+Clearly, the line ratios observed in GN-z11 are fully consistent with the broad lines of type 1 AGN.
+For completeness, in the same panel we also plot the ratios observed for the NLR of type 2 AGN, compiled by \cite{nagao+2006b} (mostly overlapping with the ratios observed for the broad lines), and the star forming galaxies from the CLASSY survey \cite{mingozzi_classy_2022}.